Glyphack/Glyphack/content/blog/huec/index.md

 We don't have any change in the alarm configuration.
 This suggests that the app generates these bytes as a checksum.
 The lamp checks the checksum to verify if the alarm is valid or not.
-Which means if I just use repeat this with any configuration I want it's not going to work.
+This means if I just repeat this with any configuration I want, it's not going to work.

 After spending some time on it[^3] I decided to come up with another solution to control alarms.
 My goal was to have an alarm that repeats every day.
-What if I can just change the activate byte of the alarm and it would be enabled every day?
+What if I can just change the active byte of the alarm and it would be enabled every day?

-Then I created and alarm and turned it off and on again in the app.
+Then I created an alarm and turned it off and on again in the app.
 I already knew how to read alarm information.
 I was able to read the alarm info and see what has changed.